Our EFDA Continuing Education program begins in January. Read the information below regarding course details and the application process.

 EFDA 2019 Continuing Education Information Packet (includes answers to Frequently Asked Questions)

-2020 Program Information will be available in early 2019
+2020 Program Information will be available in spring 2019

 Class size is limited and admission is competitive.
 Acceptance into the course is based on the quality of application along with scores from the prerequisite Tooth Anatomy course.